satish-shrestha-4u/SQL_Practice_Challenges_Beginner_to_Advanced/README.md

 The database schemas used for the SQL challenges are stored in the `schemas/` folder.

-The IMDB schema is stored in `schemas/imdb/`.
+Available schemas:

+- `schemas/imdb/` — IMDB database schema and ER diagram.
 Large original dump files are not included; instead, the repository contains table structures and small sample data files.

+- `schemas/publications/` — Publications database schema and ER diagram

+- `schemas/music_beginner/` — Music_beginner database schema and ER diagram